hotae319/hotae319.github.io/about.md

 ### Intro

-I am a robotics engineer who is interested in **control, optimization, motion planning and machine learning**.
+I am a robotics engineer who is interested in **motion planning, optimal control and machine learning**.
 To be detailed, I am fascinated with some complicated systems with constraints and uncertain interactions in real-world environments.
 So, I want to improve the control performance under the uncertainties and improve the compuptational efforts for real-time tractability.
 Also, I am very interested in practical implementations such as autonomous vehicles, robot manipulators, and legged locomotion.

 ### Education
 `Aug.2019 ~ Present` : Ph.D Candidate in Control, _UC Berkeley_